edmundsj/hardsync/README.md

 Traditionally, when developing embedded applications, the software and firmware are developed separately.
 Often, the most time-consuming piece of the entire process is deciding on and implementing a communication protocol between the software and embedded device.

 ## How hardsync solves this
-Hardsync attempts to solve this with a different approach.
 Instead of writing one set of code on your target embedded system (for example, an Arduino) and one set of code on your computer to communicate with the Arduino, you write a *single* contract and then dynamically generate code which you can import from your firmware and software that handles all the communication for you.

 You no longer have to worry about encodings, termination characters, error handling, device discovery, or any of the other painful, repetitive, and stupid things about communicating with embedded systems.
 Hardsync handles all this for you, so you can focus on what matters - your application code.